 Chosen either by group consensus, or by the person him or herself, if they find a play they’d like to produce, these are the first people to be involved.
 The core group that any volunteer organization always has, reads over the play, and votes whether or not to produce it.

-The script booklets are generally rented (via royalty payments) for the play, and need to be returned afterwards, in essentially the same condition as received.
+The script booklets are generally rented (via royalty payments) for the play, and need to be returned afterwards in essentially the same condition as received.
 This means pencil-only notations, and no highlight markers.
 Pencil marks must be erased before returning the scripts.
-Often photocopies will be made for the crew, so they can mark it up as needed for doing their jobs to the best of their ability.
+Photocopies will often be made for the crew, so they can mark it up as needed for doing their jobs to the best of their ability.